NC State Extension Publications

 Skip to Residential Recommendation

 Forest and landscape ash trees are a source of lilac/ash clearwing borers in the landscape.
 Heavily infested stems should be pruned out and destroyed.
 Consider using permethrin or some other pyrethroid be used for protecting lilacs and Marshall seedless ash trees from these borers.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish-avoid using pyrethroids around pools, ponds, and streams).
 It should be applied around the first and third weeks of May although applications can be more accurately applied based on pheromone trap counts.
 The banded ash clearwing is thought to infest lilac, too.
 Protective sprays for the banded ash clearwing would need to be applied in mid August.
 Pheromone traps are commercially available to monitor lilac borer moth flights.
 Because traps attract moths from a distance, place traps in locations that will be convenient to check once a week for moths.

 Pheromone trap